isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 The traveller should expect to pay up to S$200 (inclusive of GST) for the pre-departure test.
 This is not payable by MediSave, MediShield Life and Integrated Shield Plans.

+#### 9. I had a swab done previously for Acute Respiratory Infection (ARI).
+Can I use the test results for travel under the RGL?

+Travellers with ARI symptoms should not travel.
+They should postpone their travel plans.

-#### 9. What tests will I be subject to upon arrival in China?
+#### 10. What tests will I be subject to upon arrival in China?
 Will I be subject to a serology test in China?

-A fast lane traveller to China will be subject to one PCR test and one serology test upon arrival.<sup>1</sup>
+A fast lane traveller to China will be subject to a PCR test and a serology test upon arrival.<sup>1</sup>

-#### 10. What if I test positive for COVID-19 in China?
+#### 11. What if I test positive for COVID-19 in China?

 If tested positive for COVID-19 in China, the traveller will be accorded the necessary medical treatment by the local government at his/her cost.

-#### 11. I have completely recovered from COVID-19, but may still test positive on the post-arrival serology test in China.
+#### 12. I have completely recovered from COVID-19, but may still test positive on the post-arrival serology test in China.
 May I still travel to China?

 The Chinese authorities require a traveller to test negative for both the post-arrival PCR test and serology test before the traveller can proceed with his/her travel plans in China.

 ### **Pre-Departure in Singapore**

-#### 12. What documentation do I need to present to the airline staff at check-in before I will be allowed to board a flight from Singapore to China?
+#### 13. What documentation do I need to present to the airline staff at check-in before I will be allowed to board a flight from Singapore to China?

 Minimally, a traveller should have on hand his/her negative COVID-19 PCR test result, a valid visa and a Letter of Invitation issued by the Chinese provincial/municipal authorities of Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin or Zhejiang specifically for essential business or official travel under the fast lane.